devspace-sh/devspace/docs/versioned_docs/version-5.18/commands/devspace_sync.md

       --no-watch                   Synchronizes local and remote and then stops --pick                       Select a pod (default true)
       --pod string                 Pod to sync to
-      --upload-only                If set DevSpace will only upload files --verbose                    Shows every file that is synced
+      --polling bool               If polling should be used to detect file changes in the container --upload-only                If set DevSpace will only upload files --verbose                    Shows every file that is synced --wait                       Wait for the pod(s) to start if they are not running

 ```